 Gen Re holds an exclusive license to use Synthesis Analysis for insurance.
 Gen Re’s analytics team leverages Synthesis Analysis in our underwriting model development and research, and offers this expertise as a value-added service to our clients.
-Contact me if you are interested in applying Synthesis Analysis to help solve your specific underwriting problems.
+Contact us if you are interested in applying Synthesis Analysis to help solve your specific underwriting problems.

 - Hu G. et al., System and method for prediction disease onset.
 United States Patent Number 6,110,109.